Career Options Expand and Salaries Spike with a Master of Education Degree

 Curriculum Developer/Instruction Specialist

 Working as a curriculum developer, also known as an instructional specialist, you will be responsible for developing new curriculum or improving existing curriculum for a school.
 You will provide guidance and supervision for anything relating to curriculum, including textbook changes and technological materials.
 In addition, you may assess and train teachers to help them improve their instruction techniques.
-This position usually requires teaching or school administration experience and almost always requires a master’s degree.
-In fact, according to O*Net Online, 73% of instruction specialists hold a master’s degree.
+“A master’s degree is considered the minimum educational level” for most instructional coordinator and curriculum developer positions, according to usnews.com.

-$60,041 is the average salary for curriculum developers, according to the U.S. Bureau of Labor Statistics.
+$64,450 is the average salary for curriculum developers, according to the U.S. Bureau of Labor Statistics.

 Content Developer/Item Writer